-The "steaming" light is the forward facing light mounted at the top of mast.
+The "steaming" light is the forward facing light mounted halfway up the mast.
 This should be on when underway with sail power only.

 The anchor light is a 360 ° light mounted at the top of the mast and should only be on when anchored.